Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Measuring and Interpreting Agreement

 \section{Measuring and Interpreting Agreement}

-Building on earlier observations that NLI distributions are insufficient to uncover reasoning rationales of individual annotators, this section takes a closer look at how to measure and interpret agreement and disagreement in NLI tasks \textit{at the instance level}.
+Building on observations in \S\ref{sec:label-category-distribution} that NLI label distributions are insufficient to uncover reasoning rationales of individual annotators, this section takes a closer look at how to measure and interpret agreement and disagreement in NLI tasks \textit{at the instance level}.
 We first quantify annotator agreement across three dimensions: NLI labels, explanation categories, and textual similarity between explanations.
-We then compute pairwise agreement and visualize it using conditional probability heatmaps to examine the relationship between reasoning and labeling.
-At last, we present a case study from both datasets to illustrate how annotators may align or diverge in their label decisions and reasoning processes.
+We then compute pairwise agreement and visualize it using conditional probability heatmaps to examine the relationship between explanation categories and labeling.
+Finally, we present an example that is covered in both datasets to illustrate how annotators may align or diverge in their label decisions and explanations.